FDA chief spokesperson removed after convalescent plasma debacle

 Also Friday, Wayne Pines, a longtime communications consultant, confirmed his contract to advise FDA Commissioner Stephen Hahn on communications strategy has been terminated.

-“Effectively immediately, Emily Miller will no longer serve the FDA as the assistant commissioner for media affairs and will no longer be the official spokesperson for the agency,” Hahn wrote in an email to senior managers on Friday.
+“Effectively immediately, Emily Miller will no longer serve the FDA as the assistant commissioner for media affairs and will no longer be the official spokesperson for the agency,” Hahn wrote in an email to senior managers Friday.
 “I will appoint someone to an acting role in that position in the interim.”
 The email was obtained by Politico.

-Hahn, Trump and Health and Human Services Secretary Alex Azar have been sharply criticized for the way they exaggerated data on plasma’s potential benefits during a news conference Sunday.
-The president announced the FDA was granting emergency authorization to plasma as a treatment for covid-19.
+Hahn, President Trump and Health and Human Services Secretary Alex Azar have been sharply criticized for the way they exaggerated data on plasma’s potential benefits during a news conference Sunday.
+The president announced the FDA was granting emergency authorization to plasma as a treatment for covid-19, the disease caused by the novel coronavirus.

 The administration officials suggested it could reduce mortality by 35 percent — but that number referred to a subgroup of patients who were treated early in their disease, were under 80 and not on ventilators.
 It was also incorrect to say, as Hahn did, that the data meant that of 100 people who are sick with covid-19, 35 would have been saved because of the administration of plasma.